spring-cloud/spring-cloud-dataflow/README.md

 ## Running on Cloud Foundry

 Spring Cloud Data Flow can be used to deploy modules in a Cloud Foundry environment.
-When doing so, the [Admin](https://github.com/spring-cloud/spring-cloud-dataflow/tree/master/spring-cloud-dataflow-admin) application can either run itself on Cloud Foundry, or on another installation (_e.g._ a simple laptop).
+When doing so, the [Admin](https://github.com/spring-cloud/spring-cloud-dataflow/tree/master/spring-cloud-dataflow-admin) application can either run itself on Cloud Foundry, or on another installation (e.g. a simple laptop).

-The required configuration amounts to the same, and is merely related to providing credentials to the Cloud Foundry instance, so that the admin can spawn applications itself.
-Any Spring Boot compatible configuration mechanism can be used (passing program arguments, editing configuration files before building the application, using [Spring Cloud Config](https://github.com/spring-cloud/spring-cloud-config), using environment variables, _etc._), although some may prove more adequate than others when running _on_ Cloud Foundry.
+The required configuration amounts to the same in either case, and is merely related to providing credentials to the Cloud Foundry instance so that the admin can spawn applications itself.
+Any Spring Boot compatible configuration mechanism can be used (passing program arguments, editing configuration files before building the application, using [Spring Cloud Config](https://github.com/spring-cloud/spring-cloud-config), using environment variables, etc.), although some may prove more practicable than others when running _on_ Cloud Foundry.

 1\. provision a redis service instance on Cloud Foundry.
-Your mileage may vary depending on your Cloud Foundry installation.
-Use `cf marketplace` to discover which plans are available to you.
+Use `cf marketplace` to discover which plans are available to you, depending on the details of your Cloud Foundry setup.
 For example when using [Pivotal Web Services](https://run.pivotal.io/):

 ```
 cf create-service rediscloud 30mb redis
 ```

-2\. build packages
+2\. build packages (you'll need redis running locally for the included tests to run)

 ```
 $ mvn clean package